rkim48/Team_Vignette/Communication/README.md

     Then, open your localhost url/whatever server IP it says that index.html is being hosted on.

-6) Blow your fuckin load because this project will make us millions.
+6) Get excited because this project will make us millions.

 7) Move to Silicon Valley and turn this project into a company.